Yudis-bit/Yudis-bit/README.md

 > The terminal cognitive limit of humanity has been reached.
-Our global systems—financial, logistical, informational—have surpassed the scale of human comprehension and manual control.
+Our global systems financial, logistical, informational have surpassed the scale of human comprehension and manual control.
 The next evolutionary leap is not about building better applications for humans, but architecting **autonomous metasystems** that can self-regulate, self-optimize, and self-defend at machine speed.
 My work exists at the nexus of this paradigm shift, forging the foundational protocols for a world where intelligence is a utility and the physical world is an executable layer.

 ---